Ross Thorne

-Ross Thorne is a former Australian professional squash player.
+Ross Thorne is a former professional squash player from Australia.
+He reached a career high ranking of 4 in the world during August 1986 and won four medals at the World Team Championships.

+Biography

 Thorne was born on 7 November 1957, and lived in Queensland.
 He married Rhonda Shapland, who was crowned women's world champion in 1981.

+Thornes's break-out year was 1983 when he won the Queensland, Australian and South African titles.
+Thorne played in the British Premier League but was subject to controversy.
+He signed for Edgbaston Priory in 1985 but let the club down and later in 1987 was sacked by Arrow Village after failing to turn up to a match.

-Thorne achieved his highest world ranking of number four in August 1986, and represented Australia in the 1979, 1981, 1983 & 1985 World Team Squash Championships, finishing runners-up in 1981.
+Thorne achieved his highest world ranking of number four in August 1986, and represented Australia in the 1979, 1981, 1983 and 1985 World Team Squash Championships, finishing runners-up in 1981.

 Thorne was named the player-manager of the Australian team during the 1987 Men's World Team Squash Championships.